bdsatish/hindu-calendar/README.md

 A simplified arithmetical Hindu calendar (panchanga) for Emacs.

 This package provides traditional Hindu calendars (solar and lunar) using arithmetic based on the _mean_ motions of the Sun and Moon.
+It calculates tithi and nakshatra.
 It provides both tropical (sāyana) and sidereal (nirayana/Lahiri ayanāmsa) variants.
-It calculates tithi and nakshatra as well.
+Lunar calendars can be chosen between amānta or purnimānta.

 ## Installation